-Production Services Specialized Services Drilling & Drilling Related Services well servicing dredging and dewatering services the transportation, handling and storage of oilfield fluids, tubulars and production fluid large diameter pipe stockpiling and drilling mud transportation stringing services drilling rig relocation transportation of fluids water management for disposal general oilfield hauling environmental services frac support civil construction well disposal facility industrial cleaning and municipal development and core drilling turnaround services emergency services setting surface casing hydrovac excavation services conductor pipe setting hydrostatic testing services to the pipeline industry and midstream transporting of oversize and overweight shipments
+- Drilling & Drilling Related Services

+- the transportation, handling and storage of oilfield fluids, tubulars and drilling mud

+- drilling rig relocation •

+- general oilfield hauling •

+- well disposal facility •

+- core drilling

+- setting surface casing

+- conductor pipe setting

-At December 31, 2020, the Specialized & Industrial Services segment employed approximately 1,014 full and part-time employees and further contracted the services of approximately 115 Owner Operators or Dedicated Subcontractors.
-The employees in the Specialized & Industrial Services segment operate specialized equipment, which requires unique instruction, training and operating skills.
+As of the date of this report, the Specialized & Industrial Services segment employed approximately 1,000 full and part-time employees and further contracted the services of approximately 113 Owner Operators or Dedicated Subcontractors.
+The employees in the Specialized & Industrial Services segment operate specialized Equipment, which requires unique instruction, training and operating skills.
 Many employees start in entry-level positions and progress to a more specialized position through ongoing in-house training, on the job experience as well as outsourced specialized training programs.
 Some Business Units within this segment are subject to collective agreements with their employees.
 We believe that we have fostered positive working relationships with our employees and Contractors.